Sarwarhridoy4/youvideo-downloader/readme.md

 - Switch between dark and light themes inspired by YouTube.
 - Handles downloading and merging audio/video formats automatically.
 - Built with PyQt6 for a sleek desktop experience.
+- Modern neumorphism-inspired UI with separate QSS files for each theme and dialog.
+- Welcome screen before main window for a friendly start.

 ---